 With that in mind, here are some tips on how to be an excellent communication partner, Jedi style.

 - Practice being a good listener.
-Look them in the eye and focus on them and your conversation.
+Keep your focus on the AAC user and your shared conversation.

 - Ask lots of open-ended questions.
 Do you ask all your friends just yes or no questions?
 Of course not!
 That would be boring.
 Rather than asking, “Do you like Rey?,” try, “Who’s your favorite character in Star Wars?”
 After you've asked, time for that patience to come out.